 Trucking industry employment rebounded sharply from an unexpected dip in March, increasing by 13,000 workers (seasonally adjusted), the largest monthly increase since April 2013 following upward revisions to February and March data – which will inevitably fuel longstanding debates in the industry about shifting seasonal patterns.
 Trucking industry employment is now 1.6 percent above its pre-pandemic peak from summer 2018.
 Package delivery services (+14,900) and warehousing (+16,800) also saw strong payroll gains.

 Beyond logistics, the U.S. jobs market remained robust through mid-April: Private payrolls increased by 428,000 jobs (slightly beating the consensus forecast of 400,000 job gains) and the unemployment rate held steady at 3.6 percent.
 The participation rate continues to stagnate well below pre-pandemic norms – despite suspicions a year ago that labor force participation was being artificially depressed by temporary fiscal largesse.
-But layoffs have also increased in recent weeks.
+But job cuts have also increased in recent weeks.
 Outplacement firm Challenger, Gray and Christmas, Inc. reported yesterday that job cuts increased by 14 percent in April and are now higher than a year ago.
 For the moment, it appears that most of these workers are finding new jobs reasonably quickly (if they so desire).

 The freight labor market tends to lag the freight market, and it would be unwise to overlook signals elsewhere of widening cracks in the foundation of the freight economy.
 Amid a suddenly softer spot market for truck transportation services, there is also a growing chorus of reports of overcapacity in the warehousing sector (see here, here, and here).
 For much of the past two years, indeed much of the past decade, the booming warehousing sector has provided a critical source of demand for workers who might have otherwise sought jobs in heavy trucking; the moment that trend shifts could see a sea change in worker availability and wage growth for truck transportation workers.